visualcommunicationdesign/visualcommunicationdesign.github.io/assignment2021_1.md

 You can use the reader (VCD) and our lectures as resource material.
 We will explain all the basics of perception and design.
 If you need more resources I recommend Visual Thinking for Design (perception & design) and Ways of Seeing (meaning).
 -->

-This assignment will introduce you to various aspects of visual communication design.
-In the first part you will learn about visual communication by analyzing pictures *theoretically*, i.e. based on what you know from reading materials, lectures and own insights/reasoning.
-In the second part you will use an *empirical* approach based on experiments you will conduct.
-The last part requires a *creative* approach, where you will design your own form of visual communication.
-In short:
+The assignment consists of three parts, in the first you will apply your theoretical understanding and curiosity to the **analysis** of images (works of art), in the second you will perform empirical **evaluations** and in the third part you will **create** code based visual communication.

-> analyze → evaluate → create
+> analyse → evaluate → create

 <!--Before starting the assignment, you will choose 6 images from our <a href="{{site.baseurl}}/selection2021">selection</a>.
 We carefully curated a set of interesting works that fit the course' context well.
 You will start with 6 images in the first part part 1, 2 for second part and 1 for the last part:
 -->